MinecraftForge/Documentation/docs/concepts/sides.md

 ### Thread Groups

-If `Thread.currentThread().getThreadGroup() == SidedThreadGroups.SERVER` is true, it is likely the current thread is on the logical server.
-Otherwise, it is likely on the logical client.
-This is useful to retrieve the **logical** side when you do not have access to a `Level` object to check `isClientSide`.
+If `Thread.currentThread().getThreadGroup() == SidedThreadGroups.SERVER` is true, it is likely that the current thread is running on the logical server.
+Otherwise, it is likely running on the logical client.
+This is useful to retrieve the **logical** side when you do not have access to a `Level` object with which you could check the return value of `isClientSide`.
 It *guesses* which logical side you are on by looking at the group of the currently running thread.
-Because it is a guess, this method should only be used when other options have been exhausted.
-In nearly every case, you should prefer checking `Level#isClientSide`.
+Because it is a guess, this method should only be used when other options have been exhausted. **In nearly every case, you should prefer checking the return value of `Level#isClientSide`**.

 ### `FMLEnvironment#dist` and `@OnlyIn`